Okaythis/OkayAndroidDemo/README.md

   PsaManager psaManager = PsaManager.init(Context c, T extends ExceptionLogger)

   // The PSS_SERVER_ENDPOINT is the url address for our PSS service e.g http://protdemo.demohoster.com
-  // This PSS_SERVER_ENDPOINT  must be the same endpoint we use on our our backend.
-In this case
-  // both server and app use http://protdemo.demohoster.com psaManager.setPssAddress(PSS_SERVER_ENDPOINT);
+  psaManager.setPssAddress(PSS_SERVER_ENDPOINT);
 ```